ElectronicBabylonianLiterature/cuneiform-ocr/README.md

 ### [cuneiform-ocr](https://github.com/ElectronicBabylonianLiterature/cuneiform-ocr)

-- requires `coco-two-stage` for evaluating two-stage model or `coco-recognition` to train single-stage model
+- requires `coco-two-stage` for evaluating two-stage model or `coco-recognition` to train single-stage model (coco-recognition has to be placed in as 'mmdetection/data' and root has to be mmdetection to run 'tools/test.py' for the one-stage model.
+Every else is similar as in mmdetection please consult there docs.
 - requires checkpoint detr for single-stage model

 ### [ebl-ai-api](https://github.com/ElectronicBabylonianLiterature/ebl-ai-api)